abhirupnandy/cps-lab/src/content/blogs/blog1.md

 ---
-title: 'This is the First Blog - CPS Lab'
+title: This is the First Blog - CPS Lab
-description: 'Lorem ipsum dolor sit amet this is the description of the blog that will be visible in the event card on the homepage'
+description: Lorem ipsum dolor sit amet this is the description of the blog that will be visible in the event card on the homepage
 pubDate: 2023-07-10
-pubBy: 'Harshita Sharma'
+pubBy: Harshita Sharma
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: /blog-placeholder-3.jpg
+blogCardImage:
+  src: /../../src/assets/Event-images/CPSPlenaryTalkImage.jpg
+  alt: Image description for the event

-blogCategory: 'Article'
+blogCategory: Article
 blogTags:
+  - research
-  - featured
+  - publication
-  - human-computer-interaction
+  - events
-  - machine-learning
+  - conference-paper

-blogCardImage:
-  src: '/../../src/assets/Event-images/CPSPlenaryTalkImage.jpg'
-  alt: 'Image description for the event'

-readTime: '5 min'
+readTime: 5 min
 ---

 Blog body